Diddy Talks Life After Kim Porter, Thanks Fans For The Ongoing Support And Concern About His Children

 Me talking to my self #manifestation #secondysecond THROUGH THE GRACE OF GOD!!!!
 HELP ME.
 HELP ME.
 GOD PLS HELP ME!!!!!
 PLEASE PRAY FOR ME CAUSE MONEY CANT STOP THE PAIN.
 ONLY YOU CAN GOD.
 ONLY PRAYER CAN HELP ME GOD PLS HELP US!!!!!
 IF I DIDNT NEED THE PRAYERS I WOULDNT ASK.
 Prayer works. ????????????????????
 THANK YOU SO MUCH.
 THANK YOU????
 WE all WE GOT!
 YOU ARE ALL WE GOT!!!!
 Love #TEAMLOVE

-Since Kim Porter’s death on November 15, Diddy has been relatively vocal about his feelings but her two sons Quincy, 27, and Christian, 20, have opted to speak less about the tragic loss.
+Since Kim Porter’s death on November 15, Diddy has been relatively vocal about his feelings, but her two sons Quincy, 27, and Christian, 20, have opted to speak less about the tragic loss.
 However, insiders have revealed her children are also facing their own challenges moving forward.
 Kim Porter’s cause of death remains a mystery.